eben619/Zero-To-Dapp-Workshop/README.md

 SYNTAX EXPLANATION
   </summary><br>

+  ***SUMMARY***

+  This contract effectively implements a basic escrow mechanism with three main participants: the buyer, the seller, and the escrow agent.
+It uses the State enum to track the progress of the transaction and various modifiers to enforce rules about who can call certain functions and when.
+The contract ensures that funds are securely held and only released based on specific actions by the buyer or the escrow agent, thereby providing a secure method for handling transactions that require an escrow.<br>

   ***License Identifier:***  The line // SPDX-License-Identifier: MIT specifies that this contract is licensed under the MIT license, which is a permissive free software license.